7 Morning Stretches to Ease Muscle Stiffness

 1. Morning Wake-Up Stretch 🛌

 While still in bed, reach your arms overhead and stretch your legs out as far as they’ll go.
-Imagine you’re a cat stretching after a nap.
-Hold the stretch for a few seconds, then relax and repeat.
+Hold for a few seconds, then relax.

 2. Gentle Neck Rolls 🌀